 Captured Content: 11

 · Ethnicity and crime

 · Core study skills (email, referencing, note taking, exam preparation)

 The assessment strategy is designed to provide students with the opportunity to demonstrate their level of understanding of key criminological concepts, show the ways that crime and responses to crime are structured in relation to key sociological differentiators (e.g. gender, age, ethnicity), and gain practice of the core study skills necessary for academic work.

 Thus, the summative assessment for this module consists of:

-- A 1,500 word essay allowing us to assess the students understanding of a core criminological concept and how it needs to be understood in relation to a key social differentiator.
+- An 800-word Annotated Bibliography allowing us to assess the student's understanding of a core criminological concept relating to social differentiation.
 The essay also assesses basic essay writing skills, referencing, and understanding of key readings.
 Typically due in week 5

 Formative assessment and feedback

 Students receive regular feedback during seminars from postgraduate tutors.
 Students are also able to schedule one-to-one meetings with the course convenor to discuss progress and assessments.
-Feedback on the study skills work and 1,500 word essay are returned to students by week 8, and include details on substantive content and core study skills.
-A revision session is scheduled at the end of the module, allowing students a forum to ask futher questions.
-General feedback about the progress of the overall cohort is also provided after the essay and exam.
+Feedback on the 800-word Annotated Bibliography are returned to students by week 8, and include details on substantive content and core study skills.
+Feedback on the 1500-word essay is returned by week 15.

 - Provide an introduction to the sociological study of crime and deviance